sferik/merb-admin/README.markdown

 # MerbAdmin

-**MerbAdmin is a Merb slice that uses your DataMapper models to provide an easy-to-use, Django-style interface for content managers.**
+**MerbAdmin is a merb slice that provides an easy-to-use interface for managing your data.**

-It currently implements the features listed [here](http://sferik.tadalist.com/lists/1352791/public).
+It currently has the features listed [here](http://sferik.tadalist.com/lists/1352791/public).

 ## Get it

-    sudo gem install sferik-merb-admin -s http://gems.github.com

-Alternatively, you build the gem yourself:
+At your command prompt, type:

     git clone git://github.com/sferik/merb-admin.git
     cd merb-admin